manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/generictables/CustomTibcoEMSGatewayResolver.md

 ## Overview

-Generic Table used to map the configurations of messages from MES that need to be sent to Tibco.
+Generic Table used to map MES subjects to Tibco topics.

 ## Table Columns